ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-cipher.md

 To guarantee proper authentication, you must ensure your {{site.data.keyword.vpx_full}} uses the best combination of ciphers.

-To learn more about SSL cipher suites and other best practices visit the following links:
+To learn more about SSL cipher suites and other best practices see the following links:

 * [SSL and TLS Deployment Best Practices](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices#23-use-secure-cipher-suites){: external}
 * [How Do I set up ECC on NetScaler?](https://support.citrix.com/external/article){: external}

-To create a new cipher suite that prioritizes AEAD, ECDHE, and ECDSA ciphers, perform the following procedure:
+To create a new cipher suite that prioritizes AEAD, ECDHE, and ECDSA ciphers, follow these steps:

 1. Enter the following commands simultaneously in your Citrix VPX CLI, and ensure that they are all applied: